akojif/akojif/README.md

 - 👯 I’m looking to collaborate on open source projects

-- 🤔 I’m looking for help with an Internship
+- 🤔 I’m looking for help with a Paid Internship

 - 💬 Ask me about PWAs